dangreenlee/GolangDiscordBot-Template/README.md

-# GoDiscordBot Template
+# GolangDiscordBot-Template Template
-GoDiscordBot is a Discord bot template repository that helps you quickly get started builing a Discord bot in go.
+GolangDiscordBot-Template is a Discord bot template repository that helps you quickly get started builing a Discord bot in go.

-Get GoDiscordBot in your discord [here](https://link-to-bot.com.
+Get GolangDiscordBot-Template in your discord [here](https://link-to-bot.com).

 Bot Commands:
 ```